direct-manipulation/profound/README.md

 ### 4.3.
 History

+The proof state is presented as a linear _timeline_ with the _present_ shown in the middle in a large font, and the _past_ and _future_ below and above the present.

-Whenever a link is resolved or the current theorem is rewritten, the previous state of the theorem is prepended to the _history_, which is displayed below the theorem.
+Whenever a link is resolved or the current theorem is rewritten, the previous state of the theorem is prepended to the _past_.

 To go back to an earlier form, hit `Ctrl-Z`.

-(Currently there is no way to go forward in history by redoing earlier steps -- this functionality will be added in the near future with a symmetric display of known futures above the main theorem.)
+Going back in history shows the known future _above_ the theorem line.
+You can return to any of the futures in the current timeline by hitting `Ctrl-Y`.

+Note that any rule application that modifies the text of the theorem will alter the current timeline and therefore will remove the futures from the earlier timeline.
+(There is currently no way to restore a lost timeline -- after a number of experiments, I came to the conclusion that allowing too much branching in time adds only confusion.)

+By default only the three most recent past and future states are shown.
+You can change this with the `-hist-lines` command line parameter, and dynamically using the `+` and `-` keys.

 ### 4.4.
 Saving and quitting

-To save the current state of the proof, hit `Ctrl-S`.

-(Saving is currently buggy and disabled.)

-To quit, hit `Ctrl-Q` or just close the window using your windowing system.
+To quit, hit `Ctrl-Q`.

+If the input came from a file, the current state of the proof is saved on quitting.
+When working on the same file again, the previous state is restored, including the full undo and redo histories.

+A save can also be forced at any time using `Ctrl-S`.

 ### 4.5.
 Other interactions